Sohou08/Hadoop-Spark/file_format/readme.md

 The schema will store the definition of each attribute and its type.
 Unless your data is guaranteed to never change, you’ll need to think about schema evolution in order to figure out if your data schema changes over time, does it possible to manage fields as added, deleted or renamed.

-Let's describe briefly each file formats and their charactistics
+Let's describe briefly each file formats and their characteristics

 ## **Row-based file format**

 ### 1. CSV and TSV
 CSV and TSV are a text Input Format.
 CSV represents a lines of comma separated fields with an optional header.
-TVS uses TAB as a default fiel delimiter.
+TVS uses TAB as a default field delimiter.
 Both are splittable and compressible.
 They are human-readable and easy to edit manually, processed by almost all existing applications.
-In terms of comparaison, parsing TSV data is more simple than csv.
+In terms of comparison, parsing TSV data is more simple than csv.
-They don't manage null value and generally not standart for big data.
+They don't manage null value and generally not standard for big data.

    ![csv-tsv](https://user-images.githubusercontent.com/51121757/80370776-b7467800-8888-11ea-9245-d0bc60d8c115.JPG)